 Radiation burns are usually more pronounced in areas where skin touches skin, such as the armpits or the areas under the breasts.
 In other words, the very spots where you are receiving treatment for breast cancer.
 The good news is there is much that can be done to ease discomfort.

-Treating Radiation Burns
+Treating Radiation Burns From Breast Cancer Treatment

 You and your oncologist both know how much your mental and emotional well-being matter, especially when you’re fighting for your life.
 And while it may be easy to dismiss this side effect as minor, it matters.
 Feeling as good as possible is important to your positive outlook and daily functioning.
 Ease the symptoms by: